Follow us on Telegram for the latest updates: https://t.me/TSLMedia

 Rifle Range Nature Park

-If you know Beauty World, you’d probably be familiar with all the delicious food and activities like the Green Corridor.
+If you know Beauty World, you’d probably be familiar with all the delicious food and activities like the Rail Corridor.
 For the uninitiated, no, it’s not full of attractive beauties in the area.
-But there is a new attraction to add to the list: Rifle Range Nature Park
+But there is another attraction to add to the list: Rifle Range Nature Park.

-Spanning over 66 hectares with a 7km trail, the park is the newest green spot in Singapore.
-Besides taking a scenic stroll, here are 8 things to do at Rifle Range Nature Park.
+Spanning over 66 hectares with a 7km trail, the park has become one of our favourite green spots in Singapore.
+Besides taking a scenic stroll, here are things to do at Rifle Range Nature Park.

 1. Get a bird’s eye view at Rambai Boardwalk